Japan gets a new emperor as Naruhito vows to pursue peace

 - Minnesota cop convicted of killing woman who approached car to report rape

-- Japan gets a new emperor as Naruhito vows to pursue peace
+- On 1st day as Japan's emperor, Naruhito vows to pursue peace